UNCOVER THE ANSWERS TO YOUR STUDENT HEALTH QUESTIONS

 Kaiser Permanente & Out-Of-State Medicaid Insurance

 Students with Kaiser Permanente and out-of-state Medicaid can be seen in the student health center, but cannot get laboratory analysis, referrals for imaging, and specialty referrals.
-D.C.
-Medicaid is the ONLY Medicaid that is accepted.
+LabCorp takes DC, Maryland, and Virginia Medicaid

 5. Do I need a referral to see a specialist?